Rectified spirit: Germany

 In Germany, rectified spirit is generically called Primasprit (colloquial) or, more technically, Neutralalkohol.
 It is available in pharmacies, bigger supermarkets, and East European markets.
 In the former East Germany, it was available in regular stores.
 Primasprit is most often used for making homemade liqueurs; other types of use are rare.
 Most of the Primasprit produced in Germany is made from grain and is, therefore, a neutral grain spirit.

+Neutralalkohol by Lautergold and Weinhof Peschke both have an ABV of 96.6%.

 Poland

-Spirytus Rektyfikowany made by Polmos is the iconic brand with 96% ABV.
+Spirytus Rektyfikowany made by Polmos is the most notable brand with 96% ABV, while in fine and luxury cases, increases to 96.5% ABV.
+It is often claimed to be the strongest liquor in the world.
+Spirytus Delikatesowy by Polmos is at 95% ABV.
+Spirytus Luksusowy by Dębowa Polska is at 96.5% ABV.

 Norway

 The import and sale of spirits containing more than 60% alcohol by volume is prohibited, so only weaker grain spirits are permitted.